Anon-Planet/thgtoa/guide.md

 Some of these can be avoided using Virtualization Software settings that can mitigate such exploits.
 See this guide for more information <https://www.whonix.org/wiki/Spectre_Meltdown> <sup>[[Archive.org]][82]</sup> (warning: these can severely impact the performance of your VMs).

-I will therefore mitigate some of these issues in this guide by recommending the use of virtual machines on a dedicated anonymous laptop for your sensitive activities that will only be used from an anonymous public network.
+We will therefore mitigate some of these issues in this guide by recommending the use of virtual machines on a dedicated anonymous laptop for your sensitive activities that will only be used from an anonymous public network.

 **In addition, we recommend the use of AMD CPUs instead of Intel CPUs.**